gnosischain/documentation/docs/tools/Data Indexing/moralis.md

 keywords: [moralis, api, query data, wallet data, nft data, token data]
 ---

-[Moralis](https://moralis.io/?utm_source=gnosis-docs&utm_medium=link) is a blockchain data platform that provides developers with all the data they need to build better blockchain applications.
-From NFT data and token data, through to raw blockchain data, Moralis offers a wide range of products that cover all major crypto and blockchain use cases, and it supports [Gnosis](https://moralis.io/chains/gnosis/?utm_source=gnosis-docs&utm_medium=link) together with all other major EVM chains.
+[Moralis](https://moralis.io/?utm_source=gnosis-docs&utm_medium=partner-docs) is a blockchain data platform that provides developers with all the data they need to build better blockchain applications.
+From NFT data and token data, through to raw blockchain data, Moralis offers a wide range of products that cover all major crypto and blockchain use cases, and it supports [Gnosis](https://moralis.io/chains/gnosis/?utm_source=gnosis-docs&utm_medium=partner-docs) together with all other major EVM chains.

+## Moralis Nodes

+With [Moralis Nodes](https://moralis.io/nodes/?utm_source=gnosis-docs&utm_medium=partner-docs), you can get access to reliable and high performing RPC nodes on Gnosis and all other major EVM blockchains.

 ## Moralis APIs